Alexa Sulyán: Career

 She ran as part of the Hungarian 4 × 100 m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
 Competing over 200 metres at the 2024 European Championships in Rome, Italy in June 2024, she qualified for the semi-finals with a run of 23.30 seconds.
 Later on in the championships, she also competed as part of the Hungarian team in the women's 4 x 100 metres relay.

 She won the 200 metres race at the Hungarian Indoor Athletics Championships in February 2025, for her first individual senior national title.

+Sulyán was a finalist over 60 metres and placed second behind Janka Molnár in the 200 metres at the 2026 Hungarian Indoor Championships in Nyíregyháza.